 When I create my art, I work without a precise cartoon.
 The imagery develops under my hands, while I choose and move my glass and crystals around, bringing my ideas to life, which are been lying dormant in me.
 It is like my hands are instruments for what the glass wants me to tell.

 I love the process.
-The feeling of the glass-rocks under my hands, shifting and sorting out the colours of the glass, imagining forms, the sunlight upon it, never stopping until I am absolutely sure what is right, battling with shapes and lines so they express exactly the emotion I want to share, the feelings I want to evoke, the lines going the ‘right’ way, the patience for making and remaking while at the at the same time there is the underlying impatience, in every step, until that exciting and a little bit scary moment has arrived to hold the finished piece up... until the moment that it all starts over again"
+The feeling of the glass-rocks under my hands, shifting and sorting out the colours of the glass, imagining forms, the sunlight upon it, the tools in my fingers, never stopping until I am absolutely sure what is right, battling with shapes and lines so they express exactly the emotion I want to share, the feelings I want to evoke, the lines going the ‘right’ way, the patience for making and remaking while at the at the same time there is the underlying impatience, in every step, until that exciting and a little bit scary moment has arrived to hold the finished piece up... until the moment that it all starts over again"

 My work is both bold and delicate, using strong and intense colours.